· Subodh Gupta · Cloud Computing

 List addresses:

-Reserve a static external IP address:
+gcloud compute addresses list --region=REGIONReserve a static external IP address:

-Assign a static external IP address to an instance:
+gcloud compute addresses create ADDRESS_NAME --region=REGIONAssign a static external IP address to an instance:

 - Or during instance creation using